kriegalex/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
+The commands in this lab must be run on each controller instance: `kube-controller0`, `kube-controller1`, and `kube-controller2`.
 Login to each controller instance using the `gcloud` command.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh -i ../.ssh/id_ecdsa ubuntu@10.240.0.10 # controller0
+ssh -i ../.ssh/id_ecdsa ubuntu@10.240.0.11 # controller1
+ssh -i ../.ssh/id_ecdsa ubuntu@10.240.0.12 # controller2
 ```

 ### Running commands in parallel with tmux